-Glaucoma affects approximately 3 million Americans, and is one of the leading cause of blindness worldwide.
+Glaucoma affects approximately 3 million Americans, and continues to be one of the leading cause of blindness worldwide.
 It is a condition that gradually reduces your peripheral vision.
 Even if it does not cause blindness, it can severely impair vision.

 TYPES OF GLAUCOMA: